A Brief Introduction

 Art history has always been linked to social history.
 Manet, who played a significant role in the representation of wine in art, believed that art should reflect life.
 “Art is the expression of a social organisation, of society in general – of its beliefs, of the way in which it sees itself and the world around it” (Georges Duby, Art and Society in the Middle Ages.
 Polity Press, 2000).
 Wine, when represented on canvas, is no exception to this rule.
 Such images are documentary, journalistic: they tell us the role played by wine in mythology, religion, daily and social life.
 Wine has been used as a social marker in every historical era.

-With 840 artworks on display (of which 689 are pictorial works), The Virtual Wine Museum recounts the history of wine, its role and uses through the ages.
+With 840 artworks on display (of which 710 are pictorial works), The Virtual Wine Museum recounts the history of wine, its role and uses through the ages.
 It is the ‘imaginary museum’ described by André Malraux; not an ephemeral product of the imagination, but a significant collection of artworks by great and minor masters.
 Host institutions, especially in the USA, Spain, the Netherlands, and Austria are more and more active in the diffusion of their art collections online.
 Unfortunately, most of French museums are still reluctant to take the leap.
+Two-thirds of artworks presented in the Museum are conserved in 142 overseas museums spread over 42 countries; 22% are kept in French galleries and 13% belong to private collections across the globe.

 HOLY AND SACRED WINE